 Yoshitomo Nara’s biography

-Yoshitomo Nara was born in Hirosaki, Japan in 1959 and is a Japanese artist whose work has been exhibited around the world.
+Yoshitomo Nara was born in Hirosaki, Japan, in 1959 and is a Japanese artist whose work has been exhibited around the world.
 He lives and works in Tokyo, and Japanese popular culture plays an influential role in his world.
-Nara studied at the Aichi Prefectural University of Fine Arts and Music where he received his B.F.A.
+Nara studied at the Aichi Prefectural University of Fine Arts and Music, receiving his B.F.A.
 (1985) and an M.F.A.
 (1987).
-He also studied at the Kunstakademie Düsseldorf, in Germany between 1988 and 1993.
+He also studied at the Kunstakademie Düsseldorf in Germany between 1988 and 1993.

 Influences

-The work has several influences including manga and anime of the 1960s as seen in Nara’s large-eyed figures.
+The work has several influences, including manga and anime of the 1960s, as seen in Nara’s large-eyed figures.
 He challenges these characteristically cute images by juxtaposing them with dark and frightening imagery.
-This infusion of horror changes the image altogether, the contrast of the innocent large-eyed child with the imagery of human evil may be a response to Japan’s strict social conventions.
+This infusion of horror changes the image altogether.
+The contrast of the innocent large-eyed child with the imagery of human evil may respond to Japan’s strict social conventions.
 Other influences of Nara’s work include punk rock music, Renaissance painting, Ukiyo-e1, traditional woodblock prints, and graffiti.
 He also takes inspiration from the positive values of Japanese tradition and combines traditional with contemporary.

 Utamaro Kitagawa (1753-1806) was one of the most famous and prominent Ukiyo-e artists, famous for his woodblock prints depicting beautiful women.